 The first thing to do is check if you have UK fed enabled in OpenAthens and have our service desk enable it if not.
 To check you access the administration area and go to Management > Connections.
 Look for entry in the federations section.
 You will need to reference these details later.

-If there is no existing registration our service desk can quickly add one.
+If there is no existing registration appearing here our service desk can quickly add the details for you.
 Your 'scope' will be the same across all federations but your entityID can be different in the UK fed if you need it to match an existing entity - e.g. if you were upgrading from Shibboleth.
 If you do not specify an entityID, our service desk will duplicate your OpenAthens federation entityID (recommended).

 Now you are ready to register with the UK fed.

 Their website should be your source of details for the process: